Basic Concepts¶

 Request Throttling¶

-Controls the number of times APIs can be called by a user, an app, or an IP address during a specific period to protect backend services.
+Controls the number of times APIs can be called by a user, app (credential), or IP address during a specific period to protect backend services.

 Request throttling can be accurate to the minute and second.